…you are reaching the end of a Sprint, and are getting ready for the next one. Naturally, no matter how well it went

 Consistent use of a Sprint Retrospective does not guarantee process improvement or even process stability.
-Though it’s not sufficient to just do Retrospectives, it’s probably necessary to regularly bring the kaizen mind to a focus.
+Though it’s not sufficient to just do Retrospectives, it’s probably necessary to regularly bring the issue of kaizen mind to a focus (see Kaizen and Kaikaku).
 Done right, Sprint Retrospectives encourage the team and give them pride in being able to improve over time; see Product Pride.

 Note that Retrospectives of just two or three hours are typically insufficient to explore deep issues.
 Sprint Retrospectives are therefore somewhat of a compromise between depth of discussion and length of the meeting.
 A problem found during the Sprint Retrospective might owe to deeper, complex relationships that the group cannot properly surface and explore in just three hours.
 An experience report from Jeff Sutherland based on a communication he had with the Investment Group notes the following: